-University with dissemination of information, placing the WWSF yellow
+University with dissemination of information and placed the WWSF yellow

 ribbons “Yes to prevention of child abuse!” on every person

-who attended, presenting songs by children, plays on child sexual abuse
+who attended.
+Presented songs by children, plays on child sexual abuse in

-in family and at the end, as well as information on how to protect oneself.
+the family and shared information on how to protect oneself.